Invicta International Airlines Flight 435: Flight

 The aircraft was a Vickers Vanguard 952, registered as G-AXOP, and was chartered by a tour company based in Britain.
-Flight 435 took off from Bristol (Lulsgate) Airport, Lulsgate Bottom, North Somerset, United Kingdom for EuroAirport Basel Mulhouse Freiburg International Airport in Basel, Saint-Louis, France.
-The airport was located just miles from the border of Switzerland and Germany.
+Flight 435 took off from Bristol (Lulsgate) Airport, Lulsgate Bottom, North Somerset, United Kingdom for EuroAirport Basel Mulhouse Freiburg International Airport in Saint-Louis, France.
+The airport is located just miles from the border of Switzerland and Germany.
 Early on the day of the crash flight, the aircraft departed from London's Luton International Airport and made a short positioning flight to Bristol where 139 passengers boarded.

 At 07:19 UTC, Flight 435 took off from Bristol.
 Captain Anthony Dorman flew the plane, while his co-pilot Captain Ivor Terry was handling communication.
 The flight was uneventful until its first approach.
 It was daylight at the time, so visual references could be easily obtained by the crew.
 However, a heavy snowstorm was reported in Basel, thus reducing the visibility there.

-While approaching Basel, Flight 435 passed two approach beacons, named as beacon MN and BN, the latter of which was the outer marker of the Instrument Landing System at the airport.
+While approaching Basel, Flight 435 passed two approach beacons, named as beacons MN and BN, the latter of which was the outer marker of the Instrument Landing System at the airport.
 However, the aircraft overshot.
 Captain Dorman then initiated a go-around.

-At 09:08 UTC, while Flight 435 was manoeuvring for its second approach, Basel Control Tower received a telephone call from a meteorologist and a former aircraft commander reporting that barely two minutes previously, Flight 435 had flown above the Binningen Observatory (approximately eight kilometers southeast of the airport) at a height of around fifty meters while heading south; he urged the crews of Flight 435 to climb immediately.
+At 09:08 UTC, while Flight 435 was maneuvering for its second approach, Basel Control Tower received a telephone call from a meteorologist and former aircraft commander reporting that barely two minutes previously, Flight 435 had flown above the Binningen Observatory (approximately eight kilometers southeast of the airport) at a height of around fifty meters while heading south; he urged the crews of Flight 435 to climb immediately.
 During the approach, several passengers briefly saw several houses on the ground.
 While the meteorologist was still on the phone, the crew reported that they had passed the first beacon, named as MN.
 They were instructed to pass the second beacon, BN.
 In reality, when the crew reported over MN, they were actually in the vicinity of a third beacon, BS, and had already overflown the airport, heading south.